 For her next album, Echoes Of Life, issued in August 2021, she chose to frame Chopin’s Préludes Op.28 with seven contemporary compositions, including the world premiere recordings of Ott’s own Lullaby To Eternity and Francesco Tristano’s Bach-inspired In the Beginning Was, together with works by Chilly Gonzales, György Ligeti, Tōru Takemitsu, Nino Rota and Arvo Pärt.
 Echoes Of Life – Deluxe Edition followed in October 2023, its 11 newly recorded tracks (by J.S.
 Bach, Field, Chopin, Valentin Silvestrov and Chilly Gonzales) designed to complement the original album.

 In spring 2023 Ott became the face of the Apple Music Classical app, performing Beethoven’s Piano Concerto No. 1 in its launch video with the Netherlands Radio Philharmonic Orchestra and Karina Canellakis.
-Their recording of the concerto is the headline work on the pianist’s latest album, Beethoven, where it is accompanied by a series of solo pieces, including Für Elise and the “Moonlight” Sonata.
-Beethoven was released in September 2023.
+Their recording of the concerto was the headline work on the pianist’s next album, Beethoven, where it was accompanied by a series of solo pieces, including Für Elise and the “Moonlight” Sonata.
+Beethoven was released in September 2023 to critical acclaim (“[Ott’s] Beethoven is enlivened by some fascinating interpretative touches.
+She greets the first solo in the Concerto with a twinkle in her eye, as if to make the piece instantly her own” – Gramophone).

 Alice Sara Ott was born in Munich in 1988 to a German father and Japanese mother.
 She fell in love with the piano at the age of three while attending a recital with her parents, which led the following year to her first lessons on the instrument.
 She scored a notable success in Basel in 2008 when she replaced Murray Perahia at short notice in recital.
 Over the past decade she has worked with conductors of the highest calibre, Vladimir Ashkenazy, Myung-Whun Chung, Gustavo Dudamel, Edward Gardner, Pablo Heras-Casado, Paavo Järvi, Neeme Järvi, Hannu Lintu, Gianandrea Noseda, Sakari Oramo, Andrés Orozco-Estrada, Sir Antonio Pappano, Santtu-Matias Rouvali, Yuri Temirkanov, Robin Ticciati and Osmo Vänskä among them.